cambridge-ceu/csd3/R/rjags.md

 ## 4.16

-This is furnished as follows,
+This is furnished as follows under icelake,

 ```bash
 module load jags-4.3.0-gcc-5.4.0-4z5shby